 Emphasize Your Strengths

-By focusing on strengths and evaluating critical skills and abilities, officers who are looking to start a new career can better market themselves to private employers.
-The most important key is to realize that what they do, day in and day, out actually does translate into valuable and marketable job skills in almost any field.
+You can better market yourself to private employers by focusing on your strengths and evaluating your critical skills and abilities.
+The most important key is to realize that what you do day in and day out actually does translate into valuable and marketable job skills in numerous fields.